-- According to the Bureau of Labor Statistics, the average annual salary of cooks was \$23,970 in 2017.
-The average annual salary of chefs and head cooks was \$49,950 in 2017. - The restaurant industry is the country's largest employer after government with over 12.5 million jobs.
-According to the Bureau of Labor Statistics, employment of cooks is projected to grow 6% from 2016 to 2026. - Post-secondary education includes clinical dietetics, culinary arts, food service administration, hospitality services, hotel management and pastry arts.
+- According to the Bureau of Labor Statistics, the average annual salary for Chefs and Head Cooks was \$58,740 in 2020. - The restaurant industry is the country's largest employer after government with over 12.5 million jobs. - Post-secondary education includes clinical dietetics, culinary arts, food service administration, hospitality services, hotel management and pastry arts.